nicholasyyu/tweeter/README.md

 					    "created_at": 1461113796368
 					  }
 					]
-8. db.tweets.insert(tweets) //insert var tweets into collection tweets
+8. db.tweets.insert(tweets);		insert var tweets into collection tweets
-9. db.tweets.find() //print tweets collection
+9. db.tweets.find();		print tweets collection

 ### Start your local server
 1. Fork this repository, then clone your fork of this repository.